 6 strand challah braid sliced on the bottom on a white surface.

 Have you ever felt intimidated by braiding challah?
 Or feel personally victimized by a yeast dough recipe?
-I can’t tell you how many times people tell me they are afraid of making a recipe because it requires yeast.
+As a trained pastry chef and professional baker, I can’t tell you how many times people tell me they are afraid of making a recipe because it requires yeast.

 Let’s start with this easy challah recipe